Descendants of Pedro De LOUSADA

 From this is seems clear that Daniel and Emanuel were sons of Jeremiah.
 Emanuel and (we suppose) Daniel both married Rachel.
 We associate only one child Esther with Daniel and his wife.
 Rachel would have been 16 when she married Daniel - a deduction we make based on Esther's known birthyear of 1767 and Rachel's known birthyear of 1750

-Emanuel Baruh Lousada
+Emanuel Baruh LOUSADA

 Daniel was Shilstone 289 - buried next to Emanuel 287 and Rachel 288 and also Esther 286; was Hazan (cantor).
 The selection of grave sites suggests a pair of siblings and spouses.
 Deaths were Esther 1775, Daniel 1779, Emanuel 1795 and Rachel 1810 - so all 4 plots were probably reserved upon Esther's death and then upon Daniel's death the remaining widow and widower married.